Dzenly/nm-c/readme.md

 * package-lock.json (if exists)
 * npm-shrinkwrap.json (if exists)

-Saves <hash>.tgz in inner directory.
+Saves node_modules as <hash>.tgz to the inner directory.

 If hash is found in cache - just unzips it from cache.
 If hash is not found - runs npm with specified parameters and then saves node_modules to cache.